 I am no longer taking deposits on unborn puppies.
 After a litter is born, I will accept deposits for the number of viable puppies in the litter.
 The people with deposits will choose from this litter in a few weeks.
 Deposits are taken via PayPal.
 Please DO NOT send the entire amount via PayPal!
 When you pick up your puppy in person, I prefer cash for the balance due.
 This is due to problems with bad checks, even though I know most of you would never give me a bad check.
 You know the saying, "One bad apple spoils the whole bunch."
 I was very lenient about form of payment, until a couple of those "bad apples" spoiled it for everybody.

-Most puppies are priced at $1000, with litters out of Cora, Bindi, & Jules being higher.
+Most puppies are priced at $1200 for males and $1500 for females, with show quality puppies being higher.
 Please don't ask me to negotiate the price.
 There may be times when I will decide to reduce the price of a puppy, but on those occasions, you will see the current price with the puppy's pics here.

 My dogs are registered with American Stock Dog Registry, and your puppy will come with an official registration application that is specifically numbered for each puppy in the litter.
 You will be responsible for registering your puppy and paying the registration fees. http://www.americanstockdog.org/

 I will start photographing them at 4 weeks.
 Please have patience, as I need to wait until I have a granddaughter here to help me with the photo sessions.
-I prefer to take their 6 weeks pics outdoors, but this is dependent on weather.
+I prefer to take their 6 weeks pics outdoors, but this depends on weather.